EmNudge/site/src/pages/blog/what-happened-to-webassembly.md

 A small API surface also means binary bloat as system APIs are more often re-created than imported.
 There are standards like [WASI](https://wasi.dev/) which aim to help here.
 Still, there is no native string type ([yet](https://github.com/WebAssembly/stringref)).

-Zig seems to produce the smallest Wasm binaries among mainstream languages.
+Zig seems to produce the smallest Wasm binaries among mainstream languages.[^zig]

 Practical performance of Wasm in native contexts (i.e. outside of a JS engine) seems to suffer for a variety of reasons.
 Threading and IO of any sort incurs some cost.
 Memory usage is larger.
 Cold start is slower.